 You can also perform latency analysis.
 Response latency is the time between the onset of a stimulus and the initiation of the response.
 This latency analysis in The Observer XT enables you to investigate the relation between stimulus and response in depth.

-Avoid observer bias with reliability analysis
+Avoid observer bias

 In collaborative projects it is vital to avoid observer bias.
 An important tool to detect this, is reliability analysis: observations by different coders (inter-rater) are compared record by record and the software reports Cohen’s Kappa, along with a listing of agreements and disagreements.
 Reliability analysis is also used for intra-rater reliability, as a basic quality check.